-Any suspicions regarding potential child sexual exploitation including youth produced sexual imagery and harmful exposure to digital technology must be reported immediately as there is the potential of serious risk of harm, safeguarding procedures as defined in the Academy Child Protection and Safeguarding Policy must be followed.
-This would usually be to the Designated Safeguarding Officers or Academy Principal in the first instance but via the Local Authority's Multi-Agency Safeguarding Hub (MASH) if necessary on 01709 336080.
+Any suspicions regarding potential child sexual exploitation including youth produced sexual imagery and harmful exposure to digital technology must be reported immediately as there is the potential of serious risk of harm and safeguarding procedures as defined in the Academy Child Protection and Safeguarding Policy must be followed.
+This would usually be to the Designated Safeguarding Officers or Academy Principal in the first instance but via the Local Authority's Multi-Agency Safeguarding Hub (MASH) if necessary on 01709 336080 (Rotherham) or Referral and Response on 01302 737777 (Doncaster), as applicable.